vzletit/remote-control/README.md

 **Frontend**

-Open http://localhost:8181 (default) and follow the on screen hints.
+Open http://localhost:8181 (default) and follow the on-screen hints.